mcenv/mch/README.md

 <samp>mch</samp> is a highly-compatible lightweight benchmark harness for Minecraft: Java Edition[^1].

 > **Warning**
-> - Do not forget to back up your world.
+> - Back up your world.
 It is recommended to create a world for benchmarking.
 > - Make sure that the benchmarked functions are [idempotent](https://en.wikipedia.org/wiki/Idempotence) otherwise the benchmark results will be inaccurate.
 > - Remember that the benchmark results may be affected by Minecraft/JVM/OS/HW.